khushbu0130/Rock-Paper-Scissors-Plus-Game-Referee-Bot/README.md

-# Rock–Paper–Scissors–Plus Game Referee Bot
+## Rock–Paper–Scissors–Plus Game Referee Bot

-## Overview
+Overview

-This project implements a **minimal conversational game referee** for the Rock–Paper–Scissors–Plus game.
+This project implements a minimal conversational game referee for the Rock–Paper–Scissors–Plus game.
-The system runs as a CLI-based chatbot that enforces game rules, tracks state across turns, and provides clear, round-by-round feedback to the user.
+The application runs as a CLI-based chatbot that enforces game rules, tracks state across turns, and provides clear, round-by-round feedback to the user.

-The implementation focuses on **logical correctness, state management, and agent-style design**, rather than UI polish or external AI services.
+The focus of this project is on logical correctness, clean state management, and agent-style system design, rather than UI polish or external AI services.

 ---